the-turing-way/the-turing-way/book/website/communication/blogs/blogs-personal-stories.md

 It's like running, it's better to just start and go regularly, instead of waiting until you have professional shoes.

-*This interview was conducted by Emma Karoune and Maria Nanton*
+*This interview was conducted by Emma Karoune*